top of page

 A recent SP Group social post caught my attention.

 It wasn't their first line - in fact I skimmed past the blah numbers.
-What did hook me were the words "overcoming challenges like bird excrement and "shading".
+What hooked me were the words "overcoming challenges like bird excrement and "shading".
 While Bird Poop on solar panels was not on my communication bingo card, it's what made me curious enough to click the link.

 To make your brand's content unignorable, you need to go beyond data and numbers and humanise your content